-Development Regulations 2008: Regulation 115 System Indicators 115-System indicators (a1) The Minister may, by notice in the Gazette, publish a document requiring the keeping, collation and provision of information relating to 1 or more of the following planning and development matters (the system indicators document) (d) referrals of applications; (1) A body specified in the system indicators document must- (a) keep and collate the information specified in that document o quarterly basis; and n a (b) provide the information for each quarter to the Minister, in a n and form determined by the Minister, within 21 days after the the quarter.
-Referrals 1.
-For referrals under Schedule 8: a) The total number of referrals received: 144 b) The total number of referrals responded to within the statutory timeframe: and 112 c) The number of referrals for which a response was responded after the statutory timeframe.
-8 2.
-For referrals under Schedule 8: a) The total number of requests for further information that were made: 24 b) The number of applicant responses that were received within 30 days: 4 c) The number of applicant responses to requests for further information 5 that were received after 30 days: 3.
-In regard to pre-lodgement agreement requests as per Section 37AA a) The number of such requests received: 0 b) The number of final decisions not enter into such an agreement: and 0 c) The number of final decisions to agree to enter into such an agreement: 0 4.
-The number of non-statutory referrals received by the relevant agencies.
+- 1. For referrals under Schedule 8: - a) The total number of referrals received:b) The total number of referrals responded to within the statutory - timeframe: and c) The number of referrals for which a response was responded after the 18 - statutory timeframe.

+2. For referrals under Schedule 8: - a) The total number of requests for further information that were made: 20 - b) The number of applicant responses that were received within 30 days: - c) The number of applicant responses to requests for further information 8 that were received after 30 days: - In regard to pre-lodgement agreement requests as per Section 37AA - a) The number of such requests received: 0 - b) The number of final decisions not enter into such an agreement: and - c) The number of final decisions to agree to enter into such an agreement: 0

+4. The number of non-statutory referrals received by the relevant agencies.
 0